-A07.1 Coastal protection work that is in the form of beach nourishment uses methods of placement suitable for the location that do not interfere with the long-term use of the locality of, or natural values within or neighbouring, the proposed placement site.

-Performance outcomes Acceptable outcomes AND A07.2 Marine development is located and designed to expand on or redevelop existing marine infrastructure unless it is demonstrated that it is not practicable to co-locate the development with existing marine infrastructure.
-AND A07.3 Marine development: relies on a natural channel of a depth adequate for the intended vessels, or where there are no feasible alternative locations for the facility in the local area that do not require dredging for navigation channel purposes: involves capital dredging for new navigation channel purposes is located, designed and operated to minimise the need for capital and subsequent maintenance dredging for navigation channel purposes.
-AND A07.4 Development minimises dredging or the disposal of material in coastal waters during key biological events (such as fish aggregations or spawning) for species found in the area.
+Performance outcomes Acceptable outcomes methods of placement suitable for the location that do not interfere with the impacts on coastal resources and their values, to the maximum extent reasonable. long-term use of the locality of, or natural values within or neighbouring, the proposed placement site.
+AND A07.2 Marine development is located and designed to expand on or redevelop existing marine infrastructure unless it is demonstrated that it is not practicable to co-locate the development with existing marine infrastructure.
+AND A07.3 Marine development: (1) relies on a natural channel of a depth adequate for the intended vessels, (2) where there are no feasible alternative locations for the facility in the local area that do not require dredging for navigation channel purposes: (a) involves capital dredging for new navigation channel purposes (b) is located, designed and operated to minimise the need for capital and subsequent maintenance dredging for navigation channel purposes.
+AND AO7.4 Development minimises dredging or the disposal of material in coastal waters during key biological events (such as fish aggregations or spawning) for species found in the area.
 AND A07.5 Measures are to be incorporated as part of siting and design of the development to protect and retain identified ecological values and underlying ecosystem processes within or adjacent to the development site to the greatest extent practicable.
-This includes: maintaining or restoring vegetated buffers between development and coastal waters to the extent practicable, unless the development is within ports or airports, or is marine development maintaining or enhancing the connectivity of ecosystems in consideration of the cumulative effect of the development in addition to existing developed areas retaining coastal wetlands, seagrass beds and other locally important feeding, nesting or breeding sites for native wildlife.
-AO7.6 Measures are incorporated as part of siting and design of the development to maintain or enhance water quality to achieve the environmental values and water quality objectives outlined in the Environmental Protection (Water) Policy 2009.
-AND A07.7 Development avoids the disturbance of acid sulphate soils, or where it is demonstrated that this is not possible, the disturbance of acid sulphate soils is carefully managed to minimise and mitigate the adverse effects of the disturbance on coastal resources.
+This includes: (1) maintaining or restoring vegetated buffers between development and coastal waters to the extent practicable, unless the development is within ports or airports, or is marine development (2) maintaining or enhancing the connectivity of ecosystems in consideration of the cumulative effect of the development in addition to existing developed areas (3) retaining coastal wetlands, seagrass beds and other locally important feeding, nesting or breeding sites for native wildlife.
+AND AO7.6 Measures are incorporated as part of siting and design of the development to maintain or enhance water quality to achieve the environmental values and water quality objectives outlined in the Environmental Protection (Water) Policy 2009.
+AND AO7.7 Development avoids the disturbance of acid sulphate soils, or where it is demonstrated that this is not possible, the disturbance of acid sulphate soils is carefully managed to minimise and mitigate the adverse effects of the disturbance on coastal resources.

 PO8 Coastal protection work is undertaken only as a last resort where erosion presents an imminent threat to public safety or permanent structures.

-AO8.1 Coastal protection work is only undertaken to protect existing permanent structures from imminent adverse coastal erosion impacts, and the structures cannot reasonably be relocated or abandoned.
-AND Editor's note: Applications for coastal protection work must be supported by a report certified by an RPEQ that demonstrates how the engineering solution sought by the work will be achieved.
-AO8.2 Coastal protection work to protect private structures is undertaken on private land to the maximum extent reasonable.
-AND A08.3 Coastal protection work does not increase the coastal hazard risk for adjacent areas or properties.
+Editor's note: Applications for coastal protection work must be supported by a report certified by an RPEQ that demonstrates how the engineering solution